2pisoftware/cmfive-docs/_tutorials/module-anatomy/creating-a-config.md

     'topmenu' => true,
 ]);
 ```

+Ensure you have created the modules/ directory, if not do this now.

 Now clear the config cache and refresh the browser window.
 You should now see a menu item called 'example'.